 There will be ample opportunities to return to these contributions later, but a few examples might be helpful at this stage.
-Some of the most influential work to come out of African studies has been that of Michael Bratton and Nicolas van de Walle (1994, 1997).
-They showed that conventional theories of democratic transitions that stressed the role of negotiated top-down settlements, honed in the experience of Latin America and southern Europe (e.g., O'Donnell, Schmitter, and Whitehead 1986), failed to explain African transition patterns.
+Michael Bratton and Nicolas van de Walle (1994, 1997) have shown that conventional theories of democratic transitions that stressed the role of negotiated top-down settlements, honed in the experience of Latin America and southern Europe (e.g., O'Donnell, Schmitter, and Whitehead 1986), failed to explain African transition patterns.
 They argued instead that to understand African transitions, one had to take into account the nature and structural characteristics of the previous regime and the role of protests.
 Since then, their insights have become part of the democratization canon and informed the study of transitions in other regions too (e.g., Linz and Stepan 1996; Schedler 2006).